 Everyone that comes into my office does not want to file bankruptcy; that is understandable.
-As a result, they are looking for alternative solutions to their problem.
+As a result, they are looking for alternative solutions to their financial problems.
+They should absolutely do this, as my office should be thee last stop on the train.
 Although this is something I actively discuss with people, the solutions available can be limited, and depend upon your situation.

 Many things come into play, such as the total amount of the debt, the number of credit cards, whether you are a homeowner, and if so, if there is any equity in it.
 These are the ones I usually discuss: